 The "PLATFORM Project" is of great strategic significance within the corporation.
 Continental’s global production is accompanied by a vast amount of data, which is systematically recorded at the plants and transferred to headquarters.
 Quality management gains important insights from this data: How can tire production be improved further?
 How can we reduce costs and simplify processes further?
 "Until now, this has been a very time-consuming process due to the many different data sources," explains Belén.
 "If, for example, you want to check the temperature during a specific production step, you have to refer to one system.
 If you want to know which machine was used, you have to refer to another."
 This then involves the analysis of countless – and often manually compiled – Excel lists.
 This is set to change in the future.
 The "PLATFORM Project" consolidates all data on a single IT platform.
 This makes it easy to find out about the current situation with a click of the mouse – enabling a faster response in the event of abnormalities.

 PowerPoint presentation in China

 Plants are being connected to the system one by one.
-The plan is for all 18 of Continental's tire plants to be able to access the system and send their data to headquarters using a standardized process by 2017.
-Then, Ester Belén Bandiera and her colleagues will be able to apply complex mathematical-statistical models to the countless dependencies and influencing factors to make forecasts for even more efficient tire production.
+The plan is for all 18 of Continental's tire plants to be able to access the system and send their data to headquarters using a standardized process.
+Ester Belén Bandiera and her colleagues will be able to apply complex mathematical-statistical models to the countless dependencies and influencing factors to make forecasts for even more efficient tire production.

 Last year, for example, saw the kick-off at the Conti plant in Hefei, China.
 Full of enthusiasm, Belén gave her presentation to employees and plant management and answered a multitude of questions.
 When it comes to knowledge of “her” field, the 26-year-old Argentinian is unrivaled.